karimsherifyehia/label-creator/README.md

 If variables like `{{name}}` are not being replaced in your template:

 1. Make sure your Google Slides template uses the exact variable format: `{{variableName}}`
-2. Check that the Google API is properly authenticated
+2. Verify that you've properly set up the Google API service account:
-3. Verify the service account has access to the Google Slides template
+   - Check that both `GOOGLE_CLIENT_EMAIL` and `GOOGLE_PRIVATE_KEY` are set in Netlify environment variables
+   - Make sure the service account email format is correct
+   - Ensure the private key includes the header and footer lines
-4. Share your Google Slides template with the service account email address
+3. **Confirm** that your Google Slides template is shared with the service account email
+4. Check Netlify function logs for more detailed error information:
+   - Go to your Netlify dashboard
+   - Navigate to Functions > print
+   - Review the recent invocation logs

 ### PrintNode Authentication Issues
 If you see "Basic auth username is not valid UTF8" errors: